Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a guide about deodorant makes my underarms itchy.
 Some consumers find that certain deodorants make the skin under their arms itchy.

 Give your deodorant time to dry before you get dressed.
 I get out of bed, make a pot of tea, and shower.
-I put on the deodorant.
-Then I sit and drink the tea (in bed).
-A lovely treat in the morning!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.